 For crisp edges and sharp details, mix less water with your paint and apply it onto a dry Aquabord surface.

-It is not necessary to wash the entire surface of the board with water, but rather you can choose to work in smaller areas.
+It is unnecessary to wash the board’s entire surface with water, but you can choose to work in smaller areas.

 When wet, the natural surface darkens to a light taupe.
 This value change easily allows the painter to know which areas are wet and which are dry as the work progresses.
 The bright white color of the clay returns when the board dries completely.

-You may notice small “pin-like” protrusions once you lay down your washes and you may also see tiny bubbles forming on the surface.
-This is normal.
+You may notice small “pin-like” protrusions once you lay down your washes, and you may also see tiny bubbles forming on the surface.
+This behavior is normal.

-For smooth even washes, it’s a good idea to first “flush out” the surface of the Aquabord panel before beginning by simply applying an even wash of water with a large brush over the area in which you are working to release trapped air.
-By allowing the air to escape first, you are basically opening up your surface to accept the pigment.
+For smooth even washes, it’s a good idea to first “flush out” the surface of the Aquabord panel before beginning by merely applying an even wash of water with a large brush over the area in which you are working to release the trapped air.
+By allowing the air to escape first, you are opening up your surface to accept the pigment.

 Then, while the board is still damp, apply color in washes with a soft natural bristle brush.
-Be sure to “float” the color over the surface instead of dragging the bristles across it – also a great technique for making transitional blends.
+Be sure to “float” the color over the surface instead of dragging the bristles across it – also an excellent technique for making transitional blends.

 Beginning with this method will result in a more even wash.